moonrepo/espresso/docs/commands/build.md

 not want to encourage the use of such features in production code, especially code that is provided to consumers.

+Furthermore, since builds are cached indefinitely, an `esnext` target would introduce subtle bugs overtime, and may result in broken builds.

 #### Why is `es3` and `es5` not supported targets?

 We want to only support modern code and these are far too legacy.
 ES2015 is 8 years old, which is more than enough of a standard timeframe to support.

+#### Why doesn't the build minify?

+Minification is an application concern and should be handled by the consumer.

+#### Why doesn't the build bundle?

+Like minification, bundling is an application concern and should be handled by the consumer.
+We also want to preserve the folder and file structure of the package.